clab/dynet/doc/source/install.rst

 DyNet supports running programs on GPUs with CUDA.
 If you have CUDA installed, you can build DyNet with GPU support by adding ``-DBACKEND=cuda`` to your cmake options.
-The linking method is exact the same with CPU backend case.
+The linking method is exactly the same as with the CPU backend case.

 ::